-Does Your Dentist Recommend Endodontic Therapy?
-Here’s What You Should Know About a Root Canal Treat
+Your Dentist Recommends Endodontic Therapy.
+Here’s What You Should Know About a Root Canal Treatment

 Endodontic therapy, also known as a root canal treatment, is a process that makes it possible to save a damaged tooth.
 This particular procedure focuses on removing the tooth pulp that has become infected and seeking to ensure no remaining infection is present.
 The tooth is then sealed with the use of a filling.
 It’s not unusual for a dentist to also install a crown.